Who can create Virtual Reality Content?

 If you would like to create unique 3D animation, consider VR content creation with the help of specialized programming tools.
 The following environments allow VR development: 3DS Max, LightWave, Modo, Cinema 4D, Houdini, Maya.

-At the disposal of experienced developers are the big guns for complicated 3D game programming engines like Unity and Unreal Engine.
-These are professional programs allowing creation of really sophisticated Virtual Reality worlds.
+At the disposal of experienced developers is VR content creation software for complicated 3D game programming engines like Unity and Unreal Engine.
+These are professional VR content creation software solutions.
+They allow creation of really sophisticated Virtual Reality worlds.

 How Virtual Reality content can be used?